joereddington/joereddington.github.io/diary/index.md

 ## 04/02/21 16:00 to 16:50, +EQT NOT equal meeting (With Yvonne and Daniel)

-## 05/02/21 20:18 to 20:22, Ordering Paying in book +EQT

-## 05/02/21 20:25, It would be nice if the rule was: CMD+something for THINGs that worked in every application, and something else for triggering special applications (The Fkeys should probably start doing sometihng.

-## 05/02/21 20:29, Getting music stored
+# Friday

-## 05/02/21 20:36 to 20:42, Setting up instapaper and reviewing read it latter
+## 05/02/21 20:18 to 20:42, Gentle doing STUFF

-## 05/02/21 21:23, Spent some time dealing with my mum.

-## 05/02/21 21:23, So, what is the plan for tomorrow?
-* Lots of water.
-* Do everything right.

-## 05/02/21 21:37, I'm unpluging now.

-## 06/02/21 10:02, Hello.
-Leo is down.
-I'd like these to be calendar events and it would be cool to have that as a small project.
+* Would have been good if I had been copy pasting the done ones into the file.

+## 06/02/21 10:04 to 10:37, Intergrating Watson into homepage
+## 06/02/21 13:41 to 14:01, Intergrating Watson into homepage
-## 06/02/21 10:04, Now I want to learn about submodules
+* First action is to learn about submodules

-* Okay, I want to:
-  * Read the top submodule stackexchange answers
-  * Check that watson is properly pushed
-  * Add watson as a submodule of diary.
-* Then, bonus, seperate out igor and watson in the todo setup

-Notes on Submodules:

 	* Commiting the main (super) project, says "The superproject is linked to the current commit of the subproject" so when updating, you pull the subproject, then commit the superproject.
 	* It is possible to merge files back in and preserve history

 	Git 2.23 (Q3 2019): if you want to clone and update the submodules to their latest revision:

 	git clone --recurse-submodules --remote-submodules

 	If you just want to clone them at their recorded SHA1:

 	git clone --recurse-submodules

 	git submodule init
 	git submodule update
+* I checked watson online - there was nothing to push
+* I added the submodule to my homepage with the following command git submodule add -b dr_wat https://github.com/joereddington/watson/ diary/watson

+* I ran ./watson ../index.md and it failed.
+* I ran tests, they worked, I created a new one for index.md
+* As a distraction, I found out that I could make tag files with

+    ctags *.py

+* I cut down the example, and wrote some simplifying test cases.
+* While simplifying I came accross another simple error - the Entry class didn't check it was being passed a string.
+I fixed it, and created a test to check.
+   * In the process, I learned the python for testing an exception is thrown.
+* Oddly, I couldn't get the bug to trigger when I imported the code directly.
+Well that's strange, it works fine when I don't use get content...
+* I continued drilling down, I found some print statements that suggested I'd tried this before.
+* I tried altering the function, but other tests failed (this was the second time other tests had caught a problem), eventually I made the constructor ensure that there was always a valid for entry.end
+* I (finally) managed a sucessful rebase - by putting the reword at the top and the squashes below it.
+* After all that, the code is working as I hoped it already was.

-## 06/02/21 10:17, Okay, Now to check watson
+## 06/02/21 15:06 to 15:23, Rewriting this document

-Watson is detached head, so we'd

-If you are already in the right placej
+## 08/02/21 06:33 to 07:11, Good morning +EQT
+* I feel like I've got a lot of stressy work on today.
+* Okay, I've checked the email.
+* Having to sort out zoom rubbish
+* I ended up creating a new account
+* Okay, confirmed meeting with Ian as well (he's accepted the invite)
+* I've reordered.
+There's truthfully NOTthat much work.

+## 08/02/21 07:11 to 07:40, Writing 'hello and welcome' document for domain experts

+## 08/02/21 07:41 to 08:01, Made a stab at a nondisclosure doucment.
+It's on google drive.
+## 08/02/21 08:16 to 08:48, +EQT Checked bank transactions had happened, sorted invoice, broke down risk assessment.
+## 08/02/21 08:50 to 08:55,  Okay, so what are the blog titles I need to write? +EQT
+* I've put the list in the Google Doc

+## 08/02/21 08:55 to 09:35,  +EQT meeting about google grants.
+I have some notes to follow up, and I really need to make this into a github issue

+## 08/02/21 09:58 to 10:15, back on it.
+Doing the influencers.
+## 08/02/21 11:00 to 12:00 On call with funding guy  +EQT
+* Also sending the last two messages

+## 09/02/21 07:10 to 08:11, Checking and confirming times with influencers +EQT
+* Including writing a short script for the call.

+## 09/02/21 09:00 to 09:18, Had domain expert call. +EQT
+## 09/02/21 09:18 to 10:08, Getting through some emails. +EQT
+## 09/02/21 10:08 to 10:20, Switching to personal emails
+## 09/02/21 10:20 to 10:33, Domain expert call +EQT
+## 09/02/21 10:33 to 11:12, personal emails again.
+## 09/02/21 11:12 to 11:15, Working on an +EQT google ads issue
+## 09/02/21 11:15 to 11:32, Back to personal emails.

+## 09/02/21 15:07 to 16:00, Working on personal emails
+## 09/02/21 16:00 to 17:00, paper reading group.
+* The paper had a 1000 citations.
+It was crazy.
+* I had quite a moan.

+## 10/02/21 08:16 to 08:30, preping for talk +EQT
+## 10/02/21 08:30 to 08:54, Talking to domain expert. +EQT
+Nice guy, wants to write a book.

+## 10/02/21 08:57 to 09:21, Back to the tidying of this file.
+* Looking into vim folding
+	*  I added a submodule, then had to remove it, then added a new one, but the removal went wrong somehow.

+## 10/02/21 14:17 to 14:31, Tidying this file.
+* Okay this file is tidy, now to work out the stack

+# Stack
+* Finish emails
+* Write some blogs